stephenajulu/ajulu3/content/pages/about.md

 * Tech, Design, and Lifestyle: I write about the latest tech, trends, innovations, and lifestyle choices.
 * Emerging Trends: My curiosity leads me to explore emerging technologies and share my findings.
-* Anything That Catches My Eye: I pen down what intrigues me from gadgets to cultural phenomena to spiritual revelation.
+* Anything That Catches My Eye: I pen down what intrigues me, from gadgets to cultural phenomena to spiritual revelation.

 &nbsp;